JibbSmart/JoyShockLibrary/README.md

 **void JslSetTouchCallback(void(\*callback)(int, TOUCH\_STATE, TOUCH\_STATE, float))** - Set a callback function by which JoyShockLibrary can report the current touchpad state for each device.
 Only DualShock 4s will use this.
 This callback will be given the *deviceId* for the reporting device, its current and previous touchpad states, and the amount of time since the last report for this device (in seconds).

+**void JslSetConnectCallback(void(\*callback)(int))** - Set a callback function when a new device has been connected.
+This is *not* watching for new connections.
+You still need to explicitly call JslConnectDevices.
+From there, this callback will be called for each *new* device that is connected, giving you the opportunity to set default settings on those devices.
+It gives the unique deviceId for the newly connected device.
+This deviceId may be re-used if the device is connecting through the same port as a previous device.

+**void JslSetDisconnectCallback(void(\*callback)(int, bool))** - Set a callback function when a device has been disconnected.
+When this is called, the given deviceId is no longer useful to you -- all JslGet* functions will give empty/neutral results as there's no device at that id to read from.
+The bool your callback receives is whether or not this disconnect was due to a timeout.
+Otherwise, it's an explicit disconnection (device physically disconnected).

 **int JslGetControllerType(int deviceId)** - What type of controller is this device?
   1. Left Joy-Con
   2. Right Joy-Con